jakewestling/PricePer/README.md

 #### [View this project and others on Alpha & Data](https://alphaanddata.com/)

 ## Description:
-Find the best deal with PricePer's easy to use side-by-side calculation.
-PricePer is used to compare grocery prices with different package quantities.

-## What I Learned:
+Worried about getting the best deal?
+Let PricePer help you out by comparing the best price per unit.

+With this easy to use Android application, shopping is a breeze.
+Simply input the prices and the quantities and press calculate.

+## Key Technologies:

+### Java

+### XML

-* Android Studio basics
+### Android Studio